rabbitmq/rabbitmq-server/deps/rabbitmq_cli/DESIGN.md

 rabbitmqctl delete_vhost_queues ---vhost vhost1
 ```

-  Please keep in mind that `eval` command can accept only [global arguments](#global-arguments) as named,
+Keep in mind that `eval` command can accept only [global arguments](#global-arguments) as named,
-  and it's advised to use numbered arguments instead.
+and it's advised to use positional arguments instead.

-  Numbered arguments will be passed to the eval'd code as binaries.
+Numbered arguments will be passed to the eval'd code as Elixir strings (or Erlang binaries).
-  The code should convert them to required types.
+The code that relies on them should perform type conversion as necessary, e.g. by
+using functions from the [`rabbit_data_coercion` module](https://github.com/rabbitmq/rabbitmq-common/blob/stable/src/rabbit_data_coercion.erl).

 #### Command execution